JanssenProject/jans/docs/janssen-server/auth-server/oauth-features/jwt-grant.md

 1. explicitly allow it by setting `jwtGrantAllowUserByUidInAssertion` AS configuration property to `true`
 2. add `uid` claim to `assertion` payload.

-If `jwtGrantAllowUserByUidInAssertion` is `true` and `uid` claim value points to valid user AS will associate JWT Grant with this user.
+If `jwtGrantAllowUserByUidInAssertion` is `true` and `uid` claim value points to valid user, AS will associate JWT Grant with this user.

 **Sample request to Token Endpoint**